Romania Tax Calculator (2026)

 What is the income tax rate in Romania?

-Romania has a flat 10% personal income tax (PIT) rate that applies to all employment income for resident employees, regardless of how much you earn.
-This means whether you make RON 50,000 or RON 500,000 per year, the tax rate remains the same at 10%.
+Romania has a flat 10% personal income tax rate that applies to all employment income, regardless of how much you earn.
+This means whether you make RON 50,000 or RON 500,000 per year, you pay the same 10% rate on your taxable income after deductions.

 Compare Romania with other countries